 To access your account visit www.myblueprint.ca/rbe

 - Students create an account unique to their email address.
-You will need your Saskatchewan Ministry of Education ID number (available in PowerSchool or from the high school admin office) and your birthdate
+They will need their Saskatchewan Ministry of Education ID number (available from the high school admin office) and your birthdate.

 If you need help with your account, talk to your homeroom teacher or the high school admin office for assistance.

 Each institution has different admission requirements, application processes and admission deadlines.
-Please make sure to be aware of this information by visiting individual post-secondary institutions websites.
-Below is a list of Saskatchewan Post-Secondary Institutions that students may wish to apply for, however please note that many RCS graduates have also chosen to attend institutions outside of Saskatchewan and internationally.
+Please make sure to be aware of this information by visiting individual post-secondary institution websites.
+Below is a list of Saskatchewan Post-Secondary Institutions that students may wish to apply to, however please note that many RCS graduates have also chosen to attend institutions outside of Saskatchewan and internationally.

-- Click here for the application process to apply to the University of Regina
+● Click here for the application process to apply to the

-- Click here for the 2018-2019 entrance requirements for the University of Regina
+● Click here for the Fall 2023 entrance requirements for the

 Saskatchewan Polytechnic has First Qualified First Admitted (FQFA) programs and High Demand Programs.
 FQFA means that when registration opens on September 1, the seats could fill up if there are enough applicants.
 Apply ASAP.
 High Demand Programs which are open until February 15.
 For more information on deadlines, click here.